unahouExosite/docs/scripting/README.md

   ------------------------------------------------------------------------------
   Returns:         true :: boolean         - headline was successfully sent
-          false ,reason :: boolean ,string - headline was not successfully sent
+          false, reason :: boolean, string - headline was not successfully sent
 ```

 * `dispatch.http(url, "post", body, contenttype, headers, timeout)`

-    Makes a 'POST' http request on the specified url with the given 'body' of
+    Makes a HTTP POST request on the specified url with the given `body` of
-    'contenttype'.
-Optional request specific 'headers' and 'timeout' may be set.
+    `contenttype`.
+Optional request-specific `headers` and `timeout` may be set.

 ```
   ------------------------------------------------------------------------------